SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 We don't differentiate between Zen-4 (Genoa) and Zen-4c (Bergamo); L3 cache per Siena core is smaller on Bergamo and the frequency lower but the cores are otherwise identical.
-As we already have a qualifier `h` that allows to specify higher frequencies (which Genoa thus may use more and Bergamo not), we have enough distinction capabilities.
+As we already have a qualifier `h` that allows to specify higher frequencies (which Genoa thus may use and Bergamo not), we have enough distinction capabilities.
 The same applies to Zen-5 (Turin) and Zen-5c (Turin Dense).
 For intel with the server E-cores (Crestmont), these received their own generation assignment, as the difference to the server P-cores (Redwood Cove)